Controllability of periodic bilinear quantum systems on infinite graphs: Global approximate controllability

-In conclusion, $(A+u_0B,B)$ admits a non-degenerate chain of connectedness.
-The arguments adopted in the proof of Proposition $\ref{approx}$ lead to the claim. \end{osss} \begin{osss} Equivalently to Remark \ref{approxT}, the (\ref{mainS}) is globally approximately controllable in $H_{\Si}^{3}(\upvarphi)$ when the hypotheses of Theorem \ref{globalestella} are verified.
-Indeed, for every $(j,k),(l,m)\in I$ so that $(j,k)\neq(l,m)$ and such that $\mu_j-\mu_k-\mu_j+\mu_m=0,$ we have
+Finally, the arguments leading to Proposition $\ref{approx}$ also ensure the claim. \end{osss} \begin{osss} Let us consider the framework introduced in Section \ref{sec3} with $\Si$ a star graph composed by a finite number of edges of finite or infinite length.
+Equivalently to Remark \ref{approxT}, the (\ref{mainS}) is globally approximately controllable in $H_{\Si}^{3}(\upvarphi)$ when the hypotheses of Theorem \ref{globalestella} are verified.
+Indeed, for every $(j,k),(l,m)\in \{(j,k)\in(\N^*)^2:j< k\}$ so that $(j,k)\neq(l,m)$ and such that $\mu_j-\mu_k-\mu_j+\mu_m=0,$ we have

 \end{osss}